 If you go to the south end of the road you will reach national park.

-If you are curious as these monkeys and you go to the east side of the island you will have a chance to see the local ecosystem untouched by a mass tourism.
+If you are as curious as these monkeys and brave enough to visit the east side of the island you will have a chance to see the local ecosystem untouched by a mass tourism.
 Here, lack of the beaches means lack of the tourists.
 And here local people live from fishing and agriculture rather than selling cheap china souvenirs and running smelly guesthouses.

 Among the east coast waterlands there is invisible network of canals and high tide allows these boats to get out to the open sea.
 Fishermen are living inland where sea is away from sight.